Pk-c/EuropaVR/README.md

 A first-person VR mod for **[Europa](https://store.steampowered.com/app/2214880/Europa/)** (Novadust Entertainment), built on praydog's [UEVR](https://github.com/praydog/UEVR).

-Europa is a third-person Unreal Engine 4.27 game.
-This mod turns it into a first-person VR experience: the camera sits at the character's head, the body faces wherever you look, and movement works like an FPS with snap turning.
+Europa is a third-person game.
+This mod turns it into a first-person VR experience: the camera sits at the character's head, the body faces wherever you look, and movement works like an FPS with snap & smooth turning.

-> This is still a work in progress. the game is playable, but I plan to add more to make it as immersive as possible !

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0Y524C5N8)

 ## What it does

-- **First-person 6DOF view** anchored to the character skeleton's `head` bone,  direction of movement is based on headset
+- **First-person 6DOF view** anchored to the character skeleton's `head` bone,  direction of movement is based on headset, controls are adapted for First person VR
-- **No head bob** — the view rides the character capsule rather than the animated bone, with a low-pass filtered eye height
 - **Room scale movement with collisions**, you can move physically the character will follow, collision will prevent your camera to go inside walls
-- **Snap turn** on the right stick, rotating both the view and the character
-- **Strafing and backpedalling** without the character pivoting to face its velocity
-- **Cutscenes left alone** — the mod hands the shot back as soon as the game frames something other than the player
+- **UI fix** the UI should be adapted for VR and readable
 - **Graphic enhancement** — render scale set at 100% ( original game is 65% ), can be customized to fit your hardware

 ## Installing